akanadocs/docs-test/ag/policies/using_the_business_metrics_policy.md

 ### Prerequisites

+  * This policy is used with the Envision product and is installed as part of the Envision Console Extension Feature.
   * MongoDB must be started to log into the *Policy Manager Management Console* and modify a Business Metrics Policy.
   * A data set must be previously defined so it can be selected as part of the policy configuration.
 Datasets can be defined using the Envision Console, or can be imported into MongoDB.